Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 Below are the benchmark results using various models as the Architect, paired with various models as the Editor.
-Each section includes a "baseline" result, where the model by itself with aider's normal "code" editing mode
+Each section includes a "baseline" result, where the model works by itself in aider's normal "code" editing mode
 (not as part of an Architect/Editor configuration).
-This baseline represents the performance previously available when using this model with aider.
+This "solo" baseline represents the performance previously available when using this model with aider.

 <div class="table-container">